wataylor/formatBibles/README.md

 # Building All System Components

 The top-level **pom.xml** builds the Important Jars and the Support Jars.

+# Useful Bash Commands

+**notes.txt** is a list of bash commands to run the programs which produce printable bibles.
+That file explains the expected directory structure so that you can run the programs after building them without having to dig too deeply into how they work.
+You'll have to use different commands if you use a different directory structure.

+The **GentleKJB8x11.docx** and **GentleKJB6x9.docx** template files and the **FontSizeUpdates.csv** font size setting file are in the shared folder.

-# The Important Jars in the Repo
+# Jars Files Produced From the Repo

 This repo generates two executable .jar files: **gentlerKJB** and **formatWord**.
 They're run with **java -jar <filename> <command args>**.
-I can never remember all the arguments, so each executable has a **+help** argument which documents the default argument values and exits.
+Each executable has a **+help** argument which documents the default argument values and exits.

-By a strange coincidence, the default values are what I need to run the programs based on where I chose to put the input and output files. **+help** is a default value so running the program with no arguments explains the documents and exists.
+By a strange coincidence, the default values are what I need to run the programs based on where I put the input and output files. **+help** is a default value so running the program with no arguments explains the documents and exists.
 If you want it to run, use **-help** to override the **+help**.

 ## gentlerKJB